Auckland Geddes, 1st Baron Geddes: Political and diplomatic career

 In 1917 he was elected Unionist Member of Parliament for Basingstoke, a seat he held until 1920.
 He was sworn of the Privy Council in 1917 and served under David Lloyd George as Director of National Service from 1917 to 1918, as President of the Local Government Board from 1918 to 1919, as Minister of Reconstruction in 1919 and as President of the Board of Trade (with a seat in the cabinet) from 1919 to 1920.

 Geddes was appointed Principal of McGill University in 1919 but never undertook his official duties.
-He resigned in 1920 when he was appointed British Ambassador to the United States which he served until 1924.
+He resigned from the post in 1920 after being appointed British Ambassador to the United States, in which position he served until 1924.
 As His Majesty's ambassador, Geddes investigated the treatment of British immigrants at Ellis Island, for which he wrote a report (1923).
 He was also heavily involved in the negotiations that led up to the Washington Naval Treaty of 1922, which limited the size and number of the world's battleships.
 He was appointed Knight Grand Cross of the Order of St. Michael and St. George (G.C.M.G.) in 1922.

 From 1924 to 1947, he was the Chairman of the Rio Tinto Company and Rhokana Corporation.
 He returned to public service during the Second World War when he served as Commissioner for Civil Defence for the South-East Region from 1939 to 1944 and for the North-West Region from 1941 to 1942.
 The latter year he was raised to the peerage as Baron Geddes, of Rolvenden in the County of Kent.

 Personal life

-On 8 September 1906, Geddes was married to Isabella Gamble Ross at St. Mary's Church in Livingston, Staten Island.
-Isabella was a daughter of William Adolphus Ross of Staten Island, New York.
-Together, they had five children:
+On 8 September 1906, Geddes was married to Isabella Gamble Ross (1881–1962) at St. Mary's Church in Livingston, Staten Island.
+Isabella was a daughter of William Adolphus Ross (1843–1912) of Staten Island, New York, one of the largest soft drink manufacturers in Ireland (W A Ross & Sons Ltd, with Ross's Royal Ginger Ale, the firm's principal product) and who settled in New York.
+Together, Geddes and his wife had five children: